netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>file</b></td>
         <td>string</td>
         <td>
-          file defines the file name within the config map or secret<br/>
+          File name within the config map or secret<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>name</b></td>
         <td>string</td>
         <td>
-          name of the config map or secret containing the file<br/>
+          Name of the config map or secret containing the file<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>namespace</b></td>
         <td>string</td>
         <td>
-          namespace of the config map or secret containing the file.
+          Namespace of the config map or secret containing the file.
 If omitted, assumes same namespace as where NetObserv is deployed.
 If the namespace is different, the config map or the secret will be copied so that it can be mounted as required.<br/>
           <br/>
             <i>Default</i>: <br/>
         </td>